single-cell-genetics/cellsnp-lite/README.rst

    SNPs and the downstream statistical model can take the full use of it.

 cellsnp-lite is the C version of cellSNP_, which is implemented in Python.
 Compared to cellSNP, cellsnp-lite is basically more efficient with higher speed and less memory usage.
+Benchmarking results could be found in the `bench_paper`_.

 News
 ----